- 23 Jan 2025

 Topology Overview

-• 1 Minute to read
+- 1 Minute to read

-• PDF
+- PDF

 Empower your business with a versatile platform that adapts to your needs and unleashes your app's full potential!

 Platform topology refers to the arrangement and structure of the various components and services within an IT infrastructure platform.
 It involves designing and organizing the different elements of the platform in a way that supports efficient and effective service delivery, management, and maintenance.
-The use of IT Service Management (ITSM) principles and practices can greatly assist in designing a platform topology that aligns with the organization's goals and requirements.
+The use of Service Management principles and practices can greatly assist in designing a platform topology that aligns with the organization's goals and requirements.

 The purpose of the Platform is to meet the requirements of a customer.
-The scale of customers ranges from small customers, conglomerates, and small managed service providers (MSPs), to big MSPs.

 Platform Components